<< ARI Watch< Part I Part II Part III

 “You could have a candidate that agrees with you on a dozen different political issues but does so on the basis of a philosophy which if triumphant would destroy capitalism.
 If so you’re hurting the cause that you want to triumph by the fact of voting for him.
 And that is my opinion of conservative religionists and by the way of libertarian candidates also – actually any candidate for quite a while ... because it’s just too early and I don’t see anybody worth commenting on at this point.”

-With that out of the way Mr. Peikoff finally comes to his main point:
+With that out of the way Mr. Peikoff finally gets to the point:

 “But I do get repeatedly this question about Ron Paul: ‘Do you know anything about this man that would plausibly justify a vote for him?’
 And, uh, I don’t know anything about Ron Paul, ...”